IHDE-Alliance/ISTP_metadata/ISTP_metadata_guidelines/docs/03_metadata-global-attributes.md

 (*Recommended*.)
 File creation date using *yyyymmdd* syntax, e.g., `Generation_date = "19920923"`.
 This is distinct from the date in `Validate` below which records the times of later validation processes.

 ### Instrument_type
-(*Required*.)
-This attribute is used to facilitate making choices of instrument type through [CDAWeb](https://cdaweb.gsfc.nasa.gov/istp_public/).
+(*Required* by **CDAWeb**.)
+Combines types of instruments and regions as a simple way to quickly separate types of datasets for search through [CDAWeb](https://cdaweb.gsfc.nasa.gov/).
 Up to five entries are allowed.
-The following list contains the valid values:
+The following list contains allowed values:

 - `"Activity Indices"`
+- `"Dust and Debris"`
 - `"Electric Fields (space)"`
 - `"Engineering"`
 - `"Ephemeris/Attitude/Ancillary"`